Out of equilibrium Phase Diagram of the Quantum Random Energy Model: Auxiliary Anderson Models and Unconventional Thermodynamic limit

 \section{Auxiliary Anderson Models and Unconventional Thermodynamic limit}

-In this section we further simplify the quantum cavity analysis and introduce a family of auxiliary ``toy'' Anderson tight-binding models on a Bethe lattice with connectivity $N\gg 1$ where the volume $\vol$ of the system is treated as an independent parameter from $N$ and taken equal to infinity from the start.
-The basic idea behind this approach is that in the original Anderson model on the Hypercube (see section~\ref{sec:HS}) the scaling of the number of sites and number of neighbors with respect to the size $N$ of the original QREM is remarkably different, the former being exponential $\vol = 2^N$ while the latter is linear $k = N$.
-As such one could hope to get some insight on the solution of the quantum cavity equations by taking the volume to infinity first, possibly providing an estimation for the transition line between the fully ergodic ETH phase and the multifractal bad metal one.
+In this section we further simplify the quantum cavity analysis and introduce a family of auxiliary ``toy'' Anderson tight-binding models on a Bethe lattice with connectivity $N\gg 1$ where the volume $\vol$ of the system is treated as an independent parameter from $N$ and taken equal to infinity from the start (see also Refs.~[\onlinecite{Logan2019,RoyLogan2020,RoyLogan2020-2}] and~[\onlinecite{RoyLazarides2020}] for similar approaches in the context of MBL).
+The basic idea behind this procedure is that in the original Anderson model on the Hypercube (see section~\ref{sec:HS}) the scaling of the number of sites and number of neighbors with respect to the size $N$ of the original QREM is remarkably different, the former being exponential $\vol = 2^N$ while the latter is linear $k = N$.
+As such one could hope to get some insight on the solution of the quantum cavity equations by taking the volume to infinity first, possibly providing an estimation for the transition line between the fully ergodic phase and the multifractal bad metal one.

 Concretely, we consider a hybrid version of the model~(\ref{eq:H}) where the total number of sites of the lattice is sent to infinity from the start keeping $N$ fixed.
-Hence, for any given choice of $\Gamma$ and $\varepsilon$, this leads to a family of tight-binding Anderson model parametrized by the connectivity $N$, with random on-site disorder of variance $\sqrt{N/2}$, given by Eq.~(\ref{eq:PE}).
+Hence, for any given choice of $\Gamma$ and $\varepsilon$, this leads to a family of tight-binding Anderson model parametrized by the connectivity $N$, with random on-site disorder of standard deviation $\sqrt{N/2}$, given by Eq.~(\ref{eq:PE}).
 The advantage of this procedure is that now for any choice of $\Gamma$, $\varepsilon$, and $N$, the imaginary regulator can be taken as infinitesimally small (since the mean level spacing vanishes in the thermodynamic limit) and we can study whether the system is in the localized or in the extended phase with standard techniques.

 We start by determining the mobility edge $\varepsilon_{\rm loc} (N) = E_{\rm loc}(N)/N$ of the auxiliary models by computing the Lyapunov exponent which describes the evolution of the imaginary part $\Delta$ of the self-energy $\Sigma$, once the iteration relations~(\ref{eq:recursion}) have been linearized.\cite{ATA} At a given order $n$ of the cluster expansion, the (cavity) self-energy on a cluster $p$ of $s=2^n$ sites (in absence of the $2^n$ edges with one of the neighboring clusters $q$) is a $s \times s$ matrix defined as: